wickedposh/LLM/README.md

   Training the BPE model to 3000 steps drives train loss below 1.0 — but this is memorization, not generalization: fluent-looking phrases are recalled training fragments.
 On 280KB, the model lacks data to generalize at this capacity.
-  [if you fix estimate_loss: insert the train-vs-test divergence plot here]

   ## Takeaways
   Demonstrates the full small-LM arc end to end: underfitting (low lr), divergence